 - The periphery may be cold from poor perfusion, and capillary refill time may be prolonged.
 However, this can be a poor indicator of hypovolaemia.

 - There may be tachycardia and a fall in blood pressure (BP) or postural hypotension.
-However, tachycardia is a later feature than the cold periphery and a fall in BP occurs still later.
-This is particularly so in a young person (not child), compared with an elderly person.
+Tachycardia and cold peripheries from vasoconstriction may occur before a fall in BP, especially in children and young adults.

 - Young people may show little rise in pulse rate and no fall in BP despite significant exsanguination.
 It is very easy to underestimate the severity of loss in a young person.